OctopusDeploy/blog/blog/2021-08/google-integration/index.md

 ![](worker.png "width=500")

-We can then use the service account associated with the VM service account.
+We can then use the service account associated with the VM.
 Here is an example of a Kubernetes target configured to inherit the credentials of the worker it is run on:

 ![](assume-service-account.png "width=500")